Assets Author API (2026.04-experimental)

 Updates the asset's assetMetadata properties

 The specified properties will be updated per the RFC-6902 syntax.
 Note that while assetMetadata is editable, repositoryMetadata is not.
-If both types are supplied in the request, the assetMetadata properties will be updated and a 200 response will be returned with the failed repositoryMetadata properties listed in the response body.
+If repositoryMetadata is specified in the request, a 400 response will be returned.

 SecurityBearer and ApiKeyAuth